-- Is the Aux to Phones/Control Room or Aux RCA to Phones/ Control Room button pressed in? - Are the monitors switched on? - If only one output is working, try switching the left and right outputs.
+- Is the Aux RCA to Phones/Control Room button pressed in? - Are the monitors switched on? - If only one output is working, try switching the left and right outputs.
 If the same channel isn't working, the problem is with the speaker.